 The long-term goal is to pursue both environmental enhancement and sustainable development by creating a plan designed by stakeholders, including area residents, businesses, environmental advocates, and government.
-Consensus building began at project inception, by The BOA builds on the work of the Tonawanda Street Corridor Plan, which recognized the potential for brownfield redevelopment, while simultaneously integrating neighborhood, commercial, and institutional assets that serve as regional attractions.
-Few areas in the city offer such a mix of activity and well-positioned assets.
+Consensus building began at project inception, by ensuring that the various concerns and goals were discussed in an open fashion.
+Community contributions and acceptance are vital to the success of any redevelopment plan.